aisha1021/CSCI_235_Software_Analysis_and_Design_ll/project3-aisha1021/README.md

   @return     : Returns true if the right-hand side creature is "equal", false otherwise.
                 Two creatures are equal if they have the same name, same category, same level, and if they're either both tame or both not.

-  Example: In order for creature1 to be == to creature2, we only need:
+  Example: For creature1 to be == to creature2, we need:
   - The same name
   - The same category
   - The same level